jonathanpberger/jpb.com/knowledge.md

       - Handle submodules separately from regular files
       - Prefer cleaning Git references over deleting content
 - GitHub Pages compatibility requirements:
+  - Two deployment options:
+    1. Default GitHub Pages build:
+      - Must use github-pages gem
+      - Restricted to specific gem versions
+      - Limited to whitelisted plugins only
+      - Cannot override environment settings
+    2. GitHub Actions build (preferred):
+      - Full control over dependencies
+      - Can use any Jekyll version
+      - Supports all plugins
+      - Still runs in production environment
-  - Use only GitHub-supported plugins
+  - Use only GitHub-supported plugins if using default build
-  - Avoid custom plugins like jekyll-haml
+  - Avoid custom plugins like jekyll-haml unless using Actions
   - Test builds locally with same environment as GitHub Pages
   - Asset paths must include baseurl when site is not at root
   - Configure baseurl in _config.yml for project pages